zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Anyway, getting back to our dialogue, Anne doesn’t believe her idiot doctor and wants to get another opinion.
 Greg says, “You’re se cond-guessing your doctor?”

 “To second guess” means to question someone’s opini on or to question someone’s actions.
-Anne says, “No. I just want to m ake sure he’s right.”
+Anne says, “No. I just want to make sure he’s right.”
 I want to be certain he’s correct.

 “He’s also recommending a conservative treatment for this condition, and if I really have it, I want to be more aggressive.”
 “Tre atment” refers to how you try get someone better, how you try to heal someone, ho w you try to get someone to recover from their sickness or illness.
 A “conserva tive treatment” would be a treatment where you do the minimum.
 You do a small amount but not as much as you could.
 The opposite of conservative here wou ld be “aggressive” (aggressive).
 “Aggressive treatment” would be to do  the maximum, to do as much as possible to try to get the person over thei r sickness or to get the person healthy.